kshashov/vaadin-compose/README.md

 Since the Widget key is not required for `StatelessWidget`, it may be to easy to forget about it in some important moments.
 The common rule here is to specify Widget Key if using multiple Stateful Widget instances of the same class as a childs and their order could be changed during refresh.
-Without specified key it will be too hard for framework to determine what StatefulElement should be used for new rebuilded widget because the default key doesn't store any unique identifiers.
+Without specified key it will be too hard for framework to determine what StatefulElement should be used for new rebuilded Widget because the default key doesn't store any unique identifiers.

-Here we set a key for nested `TodoItemWidget` widgets because their order could be changed later:
+Here we set a key for nested `TodoItemWidget` Widgets because their order could be changed later:

 ```kotlin
 return StreamConsumer(